 - Spero Therapeutics’ sale of synthetic royalties covering multiple products for up to $125 million.

-- Pre-approval synthetic royalty financing for CTI BioPharma in its sale of a tiered royalty on sales of pacritinib, with a concurrent term loan, for total proceeds of up to $135 million.
+- CTI BioPharma in its pre-approval synthetic royalty financing for a tiered royalty on sales of pacritinib, with a concurrent term loan, for total proceeds of up to $135 million.

 - Xoma Corp in its acquisition of tiered royalty streams and synthetic royalties in six cancer drugs from Palobiofarma SL.